AF-1/lms-dynamicplaylists/README.md

 - <b>SQLPlayList</b>: compatibility not guaranteed, <b>not supported by me</b>.<br>
 If you can't find a similar built-in dynamic playlist in DPL3, you can create a <i>custom</i> dynamic playlist (and maybe use a built-in dynamic playlist as a template).<br>
+Or you could take a look at the <b>beta</b> version of the <b>Dynamic Playlist Creator</b> plugin.
+Please read the requirements on its <a href="https://github.com/AF-1/lms-dynamicplaylistcreator#dynamic-playlist-creator---beta"><b>GitHub page</b></a> and decide for yourself whether you would like to become a beta tester and contribute to the development of that plugin.<br>
 If SQLPlayList displays an error at the bottom of its main page where it used to display the currently playing dynamic playlist, just ignore this error.

 - <b>TrackStat</b>: no longer needed.
 LMS keeps track of ratings, play counts and date last played in its own database table.<br>